KHart-RMIT/COSC2196_A1/index.md

 ![Mediator Splash](https://storage.googleapis.com/neris/public/images/types/scenes/diplomats_Mediator_INFP_introduction.svg)

+## Learning Style Test

+> Your Scores:

+> Auditory: 20%
+> Visual: 45%
+> Tactile: 35%
+> You are a Visual learner!
+Check out the information below, or view all of the learning styles.

+> Visual
+> If you are a visual learner, you learn by reading or seeing pictures.
+You understand and remember things by sight.
+You can picture what you are learning in your head, and you learn best by using methods that are primarily visual.
+You like to see what you are learning.

+> As a visual learner, you are usually neat and clean.
+You often close your eyes to visualize or remember something, and you will find something to watch if you become bored.
+You may have difficulty with spoken directions and may be easily distracted by sounds.
+You are attracted to color and to spoken language (like stories) that is rich in imagery.

+> Here are some things that visual learners like you can do to learn better:

+> - Sit near the front of the classroom.
+(It won't mean you're the teacher's pet!)
+> - Have your eyesight checked on a regular basis.
+> - Use flashcards to learn new words.
+> - Try to visualize things that you hear or things that are read to you.
+> - Write down key words, ideas, or instructions.
+> - Draw pictures to help explain new concepts and then explain the pictures.
+> - Color code things.
+> - Avoid distractions during study times.
+> - Remember that you need to see things, not just hear things, to learn well.

 The third test should be distinct from both the Myers-Briggs test and the learning styles test.

 This could be a Big Five Personality test, a creativity test, or a psychometric test.
 You should be able to find something free, and please ensure that it is something that a potential employer may find relevant (so please avoid things like a Nerdy Personality Attribute assessment or a Generic Conspiracist Beliefs test!).